Lucy Li: Professional career

-Li turned professional in late 2019.
+Li turned professional in late 2019 when she was 17 years old.
 She had status on the Symetra Tour in 2020 through 2022.

-Li's first USGA event as a professional was the U.S. Women's Open where she finished in a tie for 16th place at Olympic Club on June 6, 2021.
+Her first USGA event as a professional was the U.S. Women's Open where she finished in a tie for 16th place at Olympic Club on June 6, 2021.
 This has been Li's best finish in a LPGA major event to date, and the $84,000 in prize money more than doubled her career tournament earnings.

-Li's first professional victory on the Epson Tour came in a playoff with an eagle 3 on the first hole at Kinston Country Club's Carolina Golf Classic on June 12, 2022.
+Her first professional victory on the Epson Tour came in a playoff with an eagle 3 on the first hole at Kinston Country Club's Carolina Golf Classic on June 12, 2022.
 She picked up her second win a month later at the Twin Bridges Championship in Albany, New York.

 Li was the first Epson Tour player in 2022 to qualify for LPGA Tour who was then granted two consecutive LPGA sponsor exemptions in August.
-By finishing in the top-10 at the second event (CP Women's Open), Lucy automatically qualified for her third consecutive LPGA tournament, the Dana Open.
+By finishing in the top-10 at the second event (CP Women's Open), she automatically qualified for her third consecutive LPGA tournament, the Dana Open.
 Li was the leader after the second and third rounds, and was paired with Lexi Thompson, another former child prodigy, in the final grouping.
 After finishing fourth place, Li qualified for the Kroger Queen City Championship, her fourth straight LPGA tournament.
-She is now playing exclusively on the LPGA Tour.
+Li then had to wait seven months to play in her next competitive professional event.
+Her second start as a full-time LPGA member occurred in April 2023 when she finished 18th at the DIO Implant LA Open.
+She finished the year outside the top 100 on the money list but performed well at Q-school (T-17) raising her LPGA ranking status for 2024.